TRIQS/triqs/doc/reference/c++/mctools/overview.rst

   T = \frac{e^{\beta h -\sigma }}{e^{\beta h \sigma}} = e^{ - 2 \beta h \sigma }

-With this ratio, the Monte Carlo loop decides wether this proposed move should be rejected, or accepted.
+With this ratio, the Monte Carlo loop decides whether this proposed move should be rejected, or accepted.
 If the move is accepted, the Monte Carlo calls the ``accept`` method of the move, otherwise it calls the ``reject`` method.
 The ``accept`` method should always return 1.0 unless you want to correct the sign